ohenley/ib-ada/readme.md

 - potential order commission (through fake place orders)

 ## Usage
-Being library code, ib-ada is to be driven by another application.
-See (ib-rest)[https://github.com/ohenley/ib-rest].
+- Being library code, ib-ada is to be driven by another application.
+See [ib-rest](https://github.com/ohenley/ib-rest).
-This library interface are the calls exposed in ib_ada-communication.ads/adb.
+- This library interface are essentially calls exposed in ib_ada-communication.ads/adb.
+- This library is not, per se, properly sealed in terms of the highest Ada standards.
+This was on purpose to help move fast, and refactor on the go as I reverse discovered what implementation requirements emerged.

 ## Acknowledgments
 - Thanks to @erdewit for his (ib_insync)[https://github.com/erdewit/ib_insync] work which provided a sound 'reverse engineering map'.